nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 To help you understand how the `delete` command works, here is a list of steps illustrating what occurs when [`LogicManager#execute()` is invoked](#logic-component):

-We will be using the user input `edit 1 n/John Doe p/98765432 e/johnd@example.com a/123 Main St s/Java, Python st/Active note/Great candidate ex/5 years in HR dr/Software Engineer` as an example, whereby the original `Expense` object has a `EXPENSE_NAME` of `Milk`.
+We will be using the user input `edit 1 n/John Doe p/98765432 e/johnd@example.com a/123 Main St s/Java, Python st/Active note/Great candidate ex/5 years in HR dr/Software Engineer` as an example.

 1. The user executes the command `edit 1 n/John Doe p/98765432 e/johnd@example.com a/123 Main St s/Java, Python st/Active note/Great candidate ex/5 years in HR dr/Software Engineer`, intending to edit the details of the person at index 1.
 2. The `EditCommandParser` interprets the input.